javascript-determinar-el-tipo-de-una-variable

 • typeof is useful for primitive values (numbers, strings, booleans, etc.).

-• Identifies functions as function.
+• It identifies functions as function.

-• Does not distinguish between null, general objects ({}), and arrays ([]), which limits its utility in certain cases.
+• It does not distinguish between null, general objects ({}), and arrays ([]), which limits its usefulness in certain cases.

 object instanceof Class;